hootloot/Cryo-ET-CUDA-Extract/README.md

 * Through averaging, noise (electrons, instrument noise) is represented as dark or light pixels; when averaging thousands of these values, they may cancel into the gray background.
 * Output should be a 3D structure of the molecule.

+From Relion docs
+- Pseudo-subtomogram particles are described by a particle set star file
+- The core of the subtomogram averaging workflow is an iterative alignment and averaging procedure; a set of subtomograms are aligned with a reference so as to maximize a scoring function.

 ### CUDA

 * Grids, blocks, threads